White Man’s Noises, White Man’s Smells

 BY TRACY BASILE

 When steamships replaced the smaller keelboats that fur traders used to transport their traded goods on the inland rivers west of the Mississippi to the Rocky Mountains, some men called the ships’ booming whistles “the sound of civilization,” a blast so long and loud that it startled birds and all wildlife, setting their hearts racing.
 Then came the sharp cracks of the passengers’ firearms followed by the smell of gunpowder, killing or wounding practically every living thing within range.

-They called this sport hunting.
+They called this sport hunting, but it required no skill, no “fair chase.”
 Such was the culture of white male settlers who equated wanton killing with masculinity and wealth.
-Some Lakota believed these assaults offended the buffalo spirit and that was why the animals had retreated “back into the earth.”
 Clearly, the herds knew when the white man was near.
-They smelled the soot from the steamer’s smokestack, were frightened by the deafening whistles, heard the gunshots, and, if they survived, learned to move away from the river onto higher ground.
+They smelled the soot from the steamer’s smokestack, were frightened by the deafening whistles and gunshots.
+If they survived, they learned to move away from the river onto higher ground.

 Before the 1800s, 60 million buffalo roamed the Great Plains and beyond.
-By 1889, less than 1,000 would be found on a few small private herds in the United States.
-Tall grass prairies morphed into graveyards filled with bloated bodies; rigor mortis legs jutting up like tombstones.
-The buffalo saw their cinnamon-colored calves and other kin fall.
-No matter that the other mothers and offspring circled round, prodded and nudged, the fallen stayed down.
+In the United States by 1889, less than 1,000 would be found in a few small private herds.
+Tall grass prairies morphed into graveyards filled with bloated bodies, rigor mortis legs jutting up like tombstones.

 https://montanakids.com/history_and_prehistory/transportation/steamboating.htm